klecko/KISS/docs/index.md

 # Requirements
 - Linux (KISS is unfortunately based in iptables, so it needs Linux.
 It can also run in Windows, but you'll need to find some firewall that does the same as iptables)
-- Python v3.7
+- Python v3.6+
-- Scapy v2.4.0+
+- Scapy v2.4.0 with some custom files (comes with KISS)
-- Custom Scapy files included in `scapy_files` folder.
-They must be moved to Scapy directory.